 THE WORLD CONTEXT

 The Palermo Protocol and the United States federal legislation on trafficking emerged at a pivotal moment in the “new prostitution wars.”
 In 1999, Sweden had made purchasing but not selling sexual services a criminal offense.
 The sex purchase ban rested on the premise that “it is shameful and unacceptable that, in a gender equal society, men obtain casual sexual relations with women in return for payment.”
 Sweden touted its pioneering approach to abolishing prostitution and set up institutions to evangelize the rest of the world.
 In 1996, Norway adopted similar legislation.
 In December 2013, the French National Assembly passed a bill banning the purchase of sex, although in the summer of 2014 the French Senate stripped out the ban.
 In 2016 the Assembly prevailed and the sex purchase ban went into effect.
-In October 2014, the legislature of Northern Ireland passed a sex purchase ban; and the legislature of the Republic of Ireland has a similar ban under consideration.
+In October 2014, the legislature of Northern Ireland passed a sex purchase ban; and the legislature of the Republic of Ireland has recently adopted its own ban.

 Not all of Europe followed Sweden’s lead, however.
 In 2002, The German Federal Republic enacted the Prostitution Act, which sought to regularize prostitution as legitimate work like any other.
 The law has had limited effect, however, because the different German Länder (states) persist in regulating prostitution as they have for more than a century, tolerating its existence on their own restrictive terms.
 In 2000, the Netherlands passed legislation lifting the ban on brothels (whose existence had long been tolerated).
 Even so, local authorities retain considerable discretionary power about licensing brothels, controlling permitted zones of street prostitution, and the like.
 In 1999, Denmark made it no longer a criminal offense to sell sex but left prostitutes in a legal limbo, since almost anything a prostitute might do to make her enterprise safe and successful remains under a legal cloud.